almende/eve/java_services.md

         <td>
             The init-param `config` points to an eve configuration file (for example eve.yaml).
-The configuration file is used by the AgentFactory and contains configuration for the context, scheduler, and services.
+The configuration file is used by the AgentFactory and contains configuration for the state, scheduler, and services.
         </td>
     </tr>
     <tr>